-At the VMI Center for Leadership and Ethics, we focus on the leadership and character development of our cadets.
-We work with the Dean, the Commandant’s staff and the Superintendent in support of VMI’s mission to graduate citizen-soldiers.
+At the VMI Center for Leadership and Ethics, we focus on the leadership and character development of cadets in collaboration with the Dean, the Commandant’s staff and the Superintendent.

-As a cadet, your involvement in one of our programs at our Center will allow you to learn about leadership and ethics from theory to practice.
+Involvement in CLE programming provide additional opportunities outside of barracks for cadets to learn about leadership and ethics from theory to practice.
 We sponsor programs that range from cadet-led small groups to participation in academic competitions and conferences, even travel.
 VMI professors and/or staff assist each program.

 Our Center’s programs allow cadets to